Distributionally Robust Surrogate Optimal Control for High-Dimensional Systems: Conclusion

 This paper presents a novel framework for optimal control of high-dimensional large scale dynamical systems.
 The key challenges to numerical optimal control addressed by this paper include: (i) the ``curse of dimensionality'' incurred by high-dimensional systems, (ii) formulations that are not linear-quadratic, and (iii) ensuring safety/feasibility when constraint model errors occur.

-We identify surrogate models that learn from limited, random training simulations, and which absorb state transition dynamics to reduce compounded modeling error.
-Principal component analysis applied to the training simulation data allows us to project the high-dimensional data onto a reduced basis.
+We identify surrogate models that learn from limited offline datasets, and which absorb state transition dynamics to reduce compounded modeling error.
+Principal component analysis applied to the training data allows us to project the high-dimensional data onto a reduced basis.
 This makes the modeling architecture conducive to fast identification and evaluation.
 Finally, we integrate these models into a receding horizon control framework.
-Critically, our strategy utilizes distributionally robust optimization to robustify the solution to errors in the constraint function surrogate models.
+Critically, our strategy utilizes distributionally robust optimization to robustify the solution to errors in the constraint function surrogate models. the OOD safety guarantee of Wasserstein DRO directly addresses the open challenge of distributional shift for offline RL problems.
 All combined, we demonstrate that the algorithmic approach yields tractable and robust control results for large-scale dynamical systems.

-This work demonstrates the potential of the proposed methodology to yield safe optimal control of large-scale dynamical systems.
-Such large-scale systems are inherently difficult to effectively and safely control.
-By coupling a surrogate modeling methodology with a robust DRO framework, we are able to effectively address the aforementioned key challenges to numerical optimal control.